Seaway Family Dental - Cornwall

 What Can You Do About Sensitive Teeth?

-We’ll avoid jumping to conclusions.
-In your examination, you’ll be prompted to detail the sensitivity and its frequency.
-New X-rays might be necessary, and the dentist will thoroughly inspect your teeth and gums.
-Additional diagnostic procedures, such as the tap or cold test, may be beneficial for an accurate diagnosis.
+During your exam, we’ll ask you about the sensitivity you’re experiencing—how often it occurs and the triggers.
+New X-rays may be taken, and your dentist will thoroughly inspect your teeth and gums.
+Additional tests, like a tap or cold test, may be used to get an accurate diagnosis.

 Treatment in the office